 Texas Conservation History Projects

-Together, these projects contain the core work done by the Conservation History of Texas.
+Together, these four programs make up the core work done by the Conservation History Association of Texas since its organization in 1998.

 Texas Legacy Project

-The Texas Legacy Project is a collection of over 250 video oral histories with farmers and ranchers, politicians and lawyers, scientists and engineers, journalists and teachers, and others dedicated to conservation in the state.
+The Texas Legacy Project is a collection of over 250 video oral histories recorded with farmers and ranchers, politicians and lawyers, scientists and engineers, journalists and teachers, and others dedicated to conservation in the state.
+It exists online but also as a book, The Texas Legacy Project: Stories of Courage and Conservation (Texas A&M University Press, 2010).

 Visit Project Website